open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/init-rabbitmq.sh [--deps]
    > **Note**: You can change the shell scripts to initialize them according to your own requirement.
 Or choose any other existing MongoDB or RabbitMQ service, like those with cluster support.
 Make sure MongoDB and RabbitMQ services are started prior to all MCU cluster nodes.

-3. Choose a primary machine for nuve.
-This machine must be visible to clients(such as browsers and mobile apps).
+3. Choose machines to run nuve instances.
+These machines must be visible to clients(such as browsers and mobile apps).

 4. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

-    - Make sure the [nuve.dataBaseURL] point to the MongoDB instance.
+    - Make sure the [mongo.dataBaseURL] points to the MongoDB instance.
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.

-5. Initialize and run MCU manager nuve and the sample application on the primary machine.
+5. Initialize and run nuve instance on each machine with following steps.

     1) Initialize MCU manager nuve for the first time execution: